AnnaBernbaum/OptimisationGroup8/System/Readme.md

 Execution time
 -------
-The execution time is approximately 2.56 seconds
+The execution time is approximately 5.95 seconds on a 2.7 GHz Intel Core i7 processor.

 Dependencies
 -------